Do You Need Golf Shoes For The Driving Range? (Solved)

 Wearing a pair of trainers playing golf will mean you will get little benefit.

-As I mentioned before wearing trainers when starting, they will not help you anywhere near how golf shoes can and will help you and support your golf.
+As I mentioned before wearing trainers when starting up golf, they will not help you anywhere near how golf shoes can, and help you deliver more stability and power.

 Golf shoes enable the golfer to deliver more power into the golf shots.

-While trainers maybe stylish they just will not provide the golfer with the same benefits, golf manufacturers have even taken this into account and are now producing golf shoes that can be worn on the street.
+While trainers maybe stylish they just will not provide the golfer with the same benefits.

 Take a look at the Footjoy Flex XP.